brizzbane/surgetrader/README-telegram.md

 ## Media and Contact

 Direct chat with the bot developer is via [his Discord](https://discord.gg/5WPHMwu).
-Username = princepawn Forum chat is available on [the official Reddit forum](https://www.reddit.com/r/surgetraderbot/).
+Forum chat is available on [the official Reddit forum](https://www.reddit.com/r/surgetraderbot/).
 Subscribe to get critical updates/news.
 Various orientation posts on SurgeTraderBot:
 * [I'm the author the FOSS crypto trading bot SurgeTrader #AMA](https://www.reddit.com/r/CryptoMarkets/comments/7a20lc/im_the_author_the_foss_crypto_trading_bot/).